MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/interactive-azure-cli.md

 ## Prerequisites

-Use the Bash or PowerShell environment in [Azure Cloud Shell](/azure/cloud-shell/overview).
+Use a Bash or PowerShell environment in Azure Cloud Shell or run the Azure CLI locally in PowerShell 7 or higher.
 For more information, see [Quickstart for Bash in Azure Cloud Shell](/azure/cloud-shell/quickstart).

 [:::image type="icon" source="./media/hdi-launch-cloud-shell.png" alt-text="Launch Azure Cloud Shell" :::](https://shell.azure.com).